Dan Walters writes at The Sacramento Bee:

 North Dakota, which is experiencing an oil boom, has the lowest rate of 6.2 percent.
 Texas, with whom California is often compared, has a U-6 rate of 11.6 percent.

-Kathleen Miles writes (Nov 15) at The Huffington Post:
+Kathleen Miles writes (Nov 15) at

 California has both the most ultra-wealthy individuals and the highest poverty rate of any U.S. state, according to recent reports.